Tuesday, April 9, 2013

 Cairo market (photo: JCarnegie)

 While there are currently no protests going on in Cairo, if you'd feel safer outside of a big city, the country has many other major tourist areas: Giza, where The Sphinx and the pyramids are located, is a half hour outside of Cairo.
-The new Grand Egyptian Museum, to open in Giza in 2022, overlooking the pyramids, will be one of the largest archaeological museums in the world with some 100,000 artifacts.
+After almost 20 years of planning, the new Grand Egyptian Museum is opening in Giza in 2024, overlooking the pyramids, it is one of the largest archaeological museums in the world with some 100,000 artifacts.

 To the south (Upper Egypt) Luxor, home to the most famous tombs and temples, is hours from Cairo.
 Aswan, with the “Philae Temple,” the Temple of Isis, is even further south.
 And, Alexandria, (Lower Egypt), the former home of Cleopatra, is to the north of Cairo.